Goldman Sachs (GS) a Sell This Week | InvestorPlace

-The Sell for Goldman Sachs (GS) this week is based on the latest relative pricing of its shares and stock market ratings.
-The Sell recommendation for Goldman Sachs Group Inc (NYSE:GS) is the outcome of a proprietary process of evaluation which generated conclusions that were above average in 1 area: an industry group rated above average in attractiveness; and produced below average results in 5 areas: an economic sector ranked below average in attractiveness, a ranking in its sector group that is in the third quarter, ranking in the company's industry group that is in the bottom eighth, an analytical score that is below average, and a mathematical computation of risk/reward that is average.
-The current Portfolio Grader recommendation on the shares has been in place for 3 months.
+The Sell for Goldman Sachs (GS) this week is based on the latest relative pricing of its shares and stock market rankings.
+The Sell recommendation for Goldman Sachs Group Inc (NYSE:GS) is the result of a ranking in the company's sector group that is in the third quarter, a ranking in its industry group that is in the bottom quarter, a mathematical computation of risk/reward that is average, and an analytical score that is below average.
+Being in an industry group that is ranked well above average in investment attractiveness is a plus from a recommendation perspective; however, its sector is ranked below average in attractiveness which may offset this in whole or in part.
+GS has maintained this ranking for 3 months.

-The company is one of the 991 companies in the GICS Finance sector and is a constituent of the 41 company Investment Banks/Brokers GICS industry group within this sector.
-GS has a market value of $101.0 billion which is in the top decile in its industry group The stock's current Portfolio Grader ranking places it 36 among the 41 companies in this industry group, a spot that is well below-average.
+The company is a constituent of the 41 company Investment Banks/Brokers GICS industry group, which is part of the 991 company GICS Finance sector.
+The market value of GS is $99.4 billion which places it in the top decile in its industry group The stock's Portfolio Grader ranking currently places it 35 among the 41 companies in this industry group, a spot that is well below-average.

-The scores achieved by the company are average or below-average scores in 6 of the 8 fundamental metrics used by Portfolio Grader in the ranking of company stocks.
+GS scores are below-average in 6 of the 8 areas analyzed by Portfolio Grader in the ranking of company stocks.

-The company's operational scores are a source of great concern with a ranking for sales growth, operating margin and earnings growth that are substantially below average.
+GS's operational scores are a source of great concern with a ranking for sales growth, operating margin and earnings growth that are substantially below average.
 Scores for visibility of earnings are mixed, with a ranking for earnings revisions and earnings surprises that are better than average, while the score for earnings momentum is much worse than average.
-GS's scores for return on equity and cash flow are worse than its industry group average.
-These fundamental scores give Goldman Sachs a position in the bottom quartile of the industry group.
+GS's grades for return on equity and cash flow are worse than its industry group average.
+Goldman Sachs' fundamental scores give GS a place in the bottom quartile of the industry group.

-The Proprietary Quantitative Score is used by Portfolio Grader to measure GS's shares from the angle of risk/reward.
-This proprietary scoring methodology weighs the relative value of GS's shares based on the recent $267.68 share price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
-Using this risk/reward calculation, the company currently scores below-average in its industry group compared to its peers.
+Portfolio Grader uses the Proprietary Quantitative Score to gauge GS's shares from the angle of risk/reward.
+This unique scoring methodology balances the relative value of the company's shares based on the recent $263.21 share price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
+Based on this risk/reward calculation, GS currently scores below-average in its industry group compared to its peers.

 The Proprietary Portfolio Grader stock ranking system assesses roughly 5,000 companies every week based on a number of fundamental and quantitative measures.
 Stocks are given a letter grade based on their results, with A being 'strong buy' and F being 'strong sell'.
 Explore the tool here.